TheLearnerAllTime002/TimeLoop/README.md

 ---

-## **⚠️ Copyright & Disclaimer**

-© **2024 [Your Name / Organization]**.
-All rights reserved.

-- This project is a **creative work** intended for personal, non-commercial use.
-- **Do not redistribute, sell, or claim as your own** without explicit permission.
-- Audio files (if used) may be subject to their own licenses—replace with original/royalty-free assets if publishing.
-- Inspired by themes of time, memory, and love, but **all written content is original**.

----

 ## **🔗 Extend & Customize**

 - Want to **add your own story branches**?
 Modify the HTML files and link new choices.